TK/Kindergarten, Room 1

-There is another great resource for parents and quardians who are looking for online resources to keep your child learning during this season:
+There are lots of additinal resources for parents and quardians who are looking for online activities to keep your child learning during this season:

 Go to sanjuan.edu Click on Updates and Announcements

 Click on Free Online Enrichment Resources for families.
 There is a complete comprehensive list of online places you can use to help your child at home.

-Remember that reading to you child is the best, easiest way to help them grow.
-Plan to have a regular schedule that includes some learning, not online,
+Remember that reading to your child is the best, easiest way to help them become successful readers.
+We know kids love digital games too.
+Here are some of our teacher favorites: